-All staff understand their responsibility to report concerns about the behaviour of any adult in our Academy and know that they will be listened to and taken seriously.
+All staff understand their responsibility to report concerns about the behaviour of any adult in our school and know that they will be listened to and taken seriously.

-All staff understand their responsibility to escalate concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm.
+All staff understand their responsibility to escalate concerns and 'press for reconsideration' if they believe a child's needs remain unmet or if the child is failing to thrive and in need or if the child is at risk of harm All staff are encouraged to challenge if they feel that the life/experiences of a young person is not improving after a report or referral has been made, discussions and questions are encouraged by the safeguarding team.
+All staff are aware that they can escalate beyond the safeguarding team to the Principal or via an external route using the SSCB Escalation Policy.
+There is a NSPCC Whistleblowing Advice Line poster to support this in staff areas.